samiemostafavi/edaf/README.md

 ## Paper and Citation
-This repository contains the approach to analyze 5G end-to-end delay in this paper: ***EDAF: An End-to-End Delay Analytics Framework for 5G-and-Beyond Networks*** [here](https://arxiv.org/abs/2401.09856)
+This repository contains the approach to analyze 5G end-to-end delay in this paper

+***EDAF: An End-to-End Delay Analytics Framework for 5G-and-Beyond Networks*** [here](https://arxiv.org/abs/2401.09856)

-If you use this work in your research, please cite our paper:
+If you use this work in your research, please cite our paper
 ```
 @misc{mostafavi2024edafendtoenddelayanalytics,
       title={EDAF: An End-to-End Delay Analytics Framework for 5G-and-Beyond Networks},